Scaling the weight parameters in Markov logic networks and relational logistic regression models: Markov Logic Networks and Relational Logistic Regression

 \section{Markov Logic Networks and Relational Logistic Regression}

 In this section we will lay out our terminology and briefly present the syntax and semantics of Markov Logic Networks and Relational Logistic Regression.
 Both of these approaches combine statistical with logical information, and both use weights to achieve this.
-However, MLN are based on \emph{undirected} graphical models (Markov Networks) while RLR is based on \emph{directed} graphical models (Bayesian Networks).
-An insightful discussion on this distinction and its importance in Statistical Relational AI can be found in the textbook of de Raedt et al. (2016).
+However, MLNs are based on \emph{undirected} graphical models (Markov Networks) while RLRs are based on \emph{directed} graphical models (Bayesian Networks).
+An insightful discussion on this distinction and its importance in Statistical Relational AI can be found in the textbook of De Raedt et al. (2016).